camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

 # Rollback on Exception

-We want to emphasize that in case of a non handled exception, the current transaction gets rolled back and the process instance is in the last wait state (safe point).
+We want to emphasize that in case of a non handled exception, the current transaction gets rolled back and the process instance is in the last wait state (save point).
 The following image visualizes that.

 {{< img src="../img/transactions-3.png" title="Rollback" >}}